kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 the job controller can't store a correct value in `.status.completedIndexes`, we probably can not evaluate the SuccessPolicy correctly.

-- If we allow to set unlimited size of the value in `.spec.successPolicy.criteria.succeededIndexes`, we have a risk similar to [KEP-3850: Backoff Limits Per Index For Indexed Jobs](https://github.com/kubernetes/enhancements/tree/76dcd4f342cc0388feb085e685d4cc018ebe1dc9/keps/sig-apps/3850-backoff-limits-per-index-for-indexed-jobs#risks-and-mitigations).
+- If we allow to set unlimited size of the value in `.spec.successPolicy.rules.succeededIndexes`, we have a risk similar to [KEP-3850: Backoff Limits Per Index For Indexed Jobs](https://github.com/kubernetes/enhancements/tree/76dcd4f342cc0388feb085e685d4cc018ebe1dc9/keps/sig-apps/3850-backoff-limits-per-index-for-indexed-jobs#risks-and-mitigations).
 So, we limit the size of `succeededIndexes` to 64KiB.